overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

+**Immutability forces Transformation**
-- Immutability forces Transformation (Now I don't have to tell you, who is the wife and who is the husband!)
+(Now I don't have to tell you, who is the wife and who is the husband! 😉)

 ## Doesn't Immutability affect Perf?